Skip to main content

 Industrial marketing has to make technical buyers confident enough to ask.

-Stan Consulting provides marketing services for B2B industrial companies where search visibility, technical pages, paid demand, RFQs, quote quality, and sales follow-up are not becoming a clear pipeline path.
+Stan Consulting provides marketing services for B2B industrial companies where search visibility, technical pages, paid demand, RFQs, quote quality, and sales follow-up are not becoming a clear pipeline.

-What connectsSearch demand, technical proof, product or service pages, RFQ forms, phone path, sales routing, quote status, follow-up, and reporting.
+What connectsSearch demand, technical proof, product or service pages, RFQ forms, phone process, sales handoff, quote status, follow-up, and reporting.

 What gets sortedOEMs, distributors, plant buyers, procurement, engineers, spec-driven requests, low-fit quotes, territory fit, and urgent needs.

-What changesThe repair can land in SEO, AI visibility, ads, service pages, RFQ pages, technical copy, tracking, CRM reporting, or sales follow-up.
+What changesThe work can land in SEO, AI visibility, ads, service pages, RFQ pages, technical copy, tracking, CRM reporting, or sales follow-up.

 Right fit: industrial teams with real buyer demand that need clearer control from technical discovery to RFQ, quote, and follow-up.